 Q. Did any of the Company's Directors attend fewer than 75% of the meetings of the Board and their assigned committees?

-A. All of the Company's Directors attended 100% of the meetings of the Board and their assigned committees during 2020.
+A. All of the Company's Directors attended 95% or more of the meetings of the Board and their assigned committees during 2021.

 Q. What is the Company's policy on Director attendance at annual meetings of stockholders?